2021 Kunduz mosque bombing: Perpetrator

 The Islamic State – Khorasan Province (ISIS-K) has claimed responsibility for the blast, and confirmed via a Telegram channel that a suicide bomber had detonated the explosive vest in the crowded mosque during Friday prayers.
 According to the ISIS-K, the bomber was a Uyghur who targeted both Shiites and the Taliban for their purported willingness to appease China by expelling Uyghurs.

-Most militant Uyghur Muslims in western China and eastern Afghanistan are believed to belong to the East Turkestan Islamic Movement.
+Most militant Uyghur Muslims in western China and eastern Afghanistan are believed to belong to the Turkistan Islamic Party.

 Response

 The United Nations has condemned the attack, adding that it is part of a string of attacks at places of worship.
 Less than a week earlier, an attack at the Id Gah Mosque killed five people.

-The Taliban security chief in Kunduz released a statement that they pledge to provide security to Shiite Muslims, and that such an attack "would not happen again".
+The Taliban security chief in Kunduz released a statement, promising to provide security to Shiite Muslims, and that such an attack "would not happen again".
 An inquiry into the blast was also underway, according to the deputy police chief for Kunduz province.

 Ned Price, the spokesperson for the United States Department of State said the Biden administration condemned the attack, adding that the "Afghan people deserve a future free of terror".

-On 15 October 2021, an IS-KP suicide bomber killed 65 people at a Shia mosque in Kandahar.
+On 15 October 2021, an ISIS–K suicide bomber killed 65 people at a Shia mosque in Kandahar.